The AI Governance Framework

 Key premises

-- Supports compliance with the upcoming European AI regulation (the AI Act, under preparation).
-This makes it relevant for organizations that conduct in-house AI system development, particularly in high-risk application areas .
-Furthermore, the framework serves as a practical guide for any organization taking steps towards more responsible AI.
+- Supports compliance with the European Union’s AI Act, making it particularly relevant for organizations engaged in in-house AI development in high-risk areas.
+The framework also serves as a practical guide for advancing responsible AI practices more broadly.

 Citation: Mäntymäki, M., Minkkinen, M., Birkstedt, T., & Viljanen, M. (2022).
 Putting AI Ethics into Practice: The Hourglass Model of Organizational AI Governance (arXiv:2206.00335). arXiv. https://doi.org/10.48550/arXiv.2206.00335

 The AI governance framework consists of three layers: environmental, organizational and AI system.
-Each layers contains a set of governance components and processes linked to the AI system lifecycle.
+Each layer contains a set of governance components and processes linked to the AI system lifecycle.

 The Hourglass Model